-Cities: Skylines is a prospective civil engineer’s dream come true.
-It’s been a staple city-builder for a few years now, and in that time the modding community has turned its sharp eyes and impressive creativity to the city builder and management sim in a big way.
-Today, there are literally thousands and thousands of Cities: Skylines mods available on the game’s Steam Workshop page, which makes it understandably daunting to find the best ones.
+Looking for the best Cities Skylines mods?
+Colossal Order’s city builder is a prospective civil engineer’s dream come true.
+It’s been a staple of the genre for many years, and the modding community has flourished in that time.
+Today, there are literally thousands of Cities Skylines mods available on the game’s Steam Workshop page, which makes it understandably daunting to find the best ones.

 Providing your city with power is an essential step to growth, and is often a foundational aspect of your infrastructure.
 The most common method to spread power – at least at first – is through the use of unsightly power lines.
 The Electric Roads mod allows you to ditch the power poles by making the roads themselves a conductor.
 It’s a brilliant quality of life mod that keeps your city beautiful and powered all at once.